AndyShiue/Ende-readme/part3/universes.md

 Inductively, a term is a generalized type iff

 1. It's a type, or
-2. It's a variant of a universe, and each of its fields are either a generalized type, or a term the type of the type of which is `Type`.
+2. It's a variant of a custom universe, and each of its fields are either a generalized type, or a term the type of the type of which is `Type`.